23-Year-Old Catcher – Philadelphia Phillies

 Valle, once considered one of the better prospects in a depleted Phillies farm system, hit just .203/.245/.359 with 12 home runs in 354 at-bats for Double-A Reading last season.
 His numbers look poor ...

-The Phillies assigned Valle to minor league camp Saturday, the Wilmington News Journal reports.
+Valle was assigned to minor league camp Tuesday, the Philadelphia Daily News reports.

 To instantly reveal our fantasy analysis of every player – including Sebastian Valle – simply subscribe now.